chadwhitacre/openpath/_posts/2025-02-01-point-four-of-elons-fork-is-the-scary-one.md

 misconduct** will be prioritized for appropriate investigation and discipline, including termination.

 If the referent of loyalty were the Constitution, that would be one thing.
-It's not.
-It's Trump.
+To this casual observer, the referent is Trump.
 If future historians come to see Trump as one who shifted America away from the [rule of law](https://en.wikipedia.org/wiki/Rule_of_law), point four of "Fork in the Road" may be a key text.

 Elon's choice of the word "fork" is quite interesting.
 [A fork in the context of an Open Source software